THE guide to Amazon Fire Kids Tablets

 Part 6: A few app recommendations

 Although it probably goes without saying at this point, finding apps on this device is really hard.
 I am going to provide the name of the app as best I can, but Amazon doesn’t supply the full names, so even that is hard.
-To find these apps, simply select the magnifying glass button in the top right of your child’s Kindle Fire (when logged in as them) and search by name.
+To find these apps, simply select the magnifying glass button in the top right of your child’s Fire Kids tablet (when logged in as them) and search by name.

 Disney Junior Appisodes: These are mini videos and mini games based on Disney channel characters.
 There is a collection based on Mickey characters as well as Doc McStuffins, and probably more.